napalm23zero/ultimate-typescript-nestjs-api-template/docs/en-us/devcontainers.md

 ### Step 5: Customizing Your DevContainer

 Want to tweak things?
 Of course you do.
-Look for a `.devcontainer.json` file in your project directory.
-Here, you can define the base Docker image, extensions, settings, and more.
+Look for a `.devcontainer` folder in your project directory.
+Inside, you'll find configuration files like `devcontainer.json` and `docker-compose.yaml` where you can define the base Docker image, extensions, settings, and more.
 This is your playground.
 Go wild.

+### Step 6: Exploring the Services

+Our DevContainer setup includes multiple services to make your development environment as close to production as possible:

+- **Backend Service**: Running NestJS, because we're fancy like that.
+- **MySQL Database**: For all your relational data needs.
+- **Redis Cache**: To cache or not to cache?
+Always cache.
+- **MongoDB Database**: When NoSQL is the right answer (it often is).

+All these services are defined in the `.devcontainer` directory and are automatically set up when you open the project in the DevContainer.
+Talk about convenience!

 ## Advanced: Persisting Data Between Containers

 A common question: **What happens to my data when the container shuts down?**

 Good news — VS Code keeps your project files safe and sound on your local machine, but anything installed or saved **inside** the container (like logs, installed packages, etc.) will vanish unless you persist it with Docker volumes.
 This ensures you always start with a clean environment, but if you need persistence, just configure it in your Docker setup.
+Don't worry, our `docker-compose.yaml` takes care of that by defining volumes for MySQL, Redis, and MongoDB data.

 ## Troubleshooting

 - **Container won’t start?** Check your Docker is running and the `.devcontainer` config is correct.
 - **Performance issues?** Give Docker more resources (CPU, memory) in its settings.
-- **Missing dependencies?** Make sure your `.devcontainer.json` file includes everything you need — this is where you define what’s installed in the container.
+- **Missing dependencies?** Make sure your `.devcontainer` files include everything you need — this is where you define what’s installed in the container.

 ## Conclusion